casa-de-vops/azvmimagebuilder/templates/0_Creating_a_Custom_Linux_Managed_Image/readme.md

 ```

 ## Next Steps
-If you loved or hated Image Builder, please go to next steps to leave feedback, contact dev team, more documentation, or try more examples.
+If you loved or hated Image Builder, please go to next steps to leave feedback, contact dev team, more documentation, or try more examples [here](../quickquickstarts/nextSteps.md)]